 NOTE: The framework does evolve over the time - always check back here for the latest version.

 ALSO: LEARN HOW THE FIRST ON MARS PROGRAM HELPS LEARNERS AND LEADERS BEGIN TO MASTER THE FUTURE LITERACIES

-Why do students start school with a creativity rating of 100% but finish with 12%, especially when its been identified as one of THE key future skills?
+Why do students start school with a creative lateral thinking rating of 98% but finish with 12%, especially when its been identified as one of THE key future skills?
 A focus on this literacy means students and workers will be able to have the big picture ‘metanoia’ perspective they will need. > Incorporates open play, curiosity, harnessing failure, resilience, growth mindset and valuing divergent thinking.

 Knowing how to think beyond tomorrow is great, but this needs to be applied and practiced via real life learning experiences that also incorporate entrepreneurial opportunities so students and workers can learn how to make projects self-sustaining with a real impact on their communities. > Incorporates Challenge Based Learning, Project delivery, Business and Entrepreneur skills.